thinkocapo/willcapio/README.md

 ```
 ## TODO

-+remove 'Home' button from Navbar and make 'Will' in navbar say Home?

 I.
 SOFTWARE JOURNEY / EDUCATION
 the story of why i started programming -> more details on my evolution / what I took interest in.
 Check FSA application.
 Sam's Teach Yourself C++ todo's app kitchen on monastery ave, PHP & MySQL Book, Crockford's Eloquent Javascript, Coderbyte, Codeacademy.
 .
 One picture with these 3 books.

 SKATEBOARDING & AWESOME SHIT
-guy juggling swords..skateboarding SP, argentina..raves.
-Warning: This is the world.
+Warning: This is the world
+Guy juggling swords in FL
+argentina..raves.

 ANIMALS | SPORTS
 "It's all happening At The Zoo" link to simon & garfunkel.